lsds/intravisor/runtime/musl-lkl/lkl/Documentation/networking/can.rst

 length and the DLC has a 1:1 mapping in the range of 0 ..
 8. To preserve the easy handling of the length information the canfd_frame.len element contains a plain length value from 0 ..
-64. So both canfd_frame.len and can_frame.len are equal and contain a length information and no DLC.
+64. So both canfd_frame.len and can_frame.can_dlc are equal and contain a length information and no DLC.
 For details about the distinction of CAN and CAN FD capable devices and the mapping to the bus-relevant data length code (DLC), see :ref:`socketcan-can-fd-driver`.